vicenteherrera/blog/_posts/2023-06-27-log4j-part-iii.md

 But there are things that can be done to detect their behavior and contain their reach, like:

+* Avoid cluster misconfiguration
 * Less and better dependencies
 * Runtime detection
 * Network segmentation
+* Encrypting network traffic
 * Process containment

+### Avoid cluster misconfiguration

+On Kubernetes, everything starts on how you have deployed your cluster.
+The [Center for Internet Security (CIS)](https://www.cisecurity.org/benchmark/kubernetes) publishes a series of _benchmarks_ on different software, including Kubernetes and OpenShift, to give you guidelines on settings to enforce or avoid on your cluster configuration to prevent insecure situations.
+You can automate testing some of them (but not all) with open source tool [Kube-bench](https://github.com/aquasecurity/kube-bench).

 ### Less and better dependencies

 Although we will speak about a lot of security concerns, the focus in this post is vulnerabilities.
 They can live in your software, on libraries and external dependencies you use, and you may not know it.
 One way of reducing risk is... running less software!

 Specifically for container images, you should wisely choose your base images so they have the least packages possible, and those that have to be there to really be very carefully chosen.
-A good starting point is using [distroless container images](https://github.com/GoogleContainerTools/distroless) and statically linking your software.
-It that is not possible, consider not all base images are the same.
+A good starting point is using [distroless container images](https://github.com/GoogleContainerTools/distroless) and statically compiling your software.
+If that is not possible, consider not all base images are the same.
 Try to start with a small Alpine or Debian-slim.
 If you don't want to craft all dependencies inside the image yourself, consider the ones from [Bitnami](https://bitnami.com/stacks/containers) are sometimes better (less unnecessary dependencies and vulnerabilities) than the official images from open source projects.
 Other alternatives like [Chainguard](https://github.com/chainguard-images/images) have an enticing promise of zero vulnerabilities in their images that is worth putting to the test.

 Also the quality of your dependencies is important, you should choose carefully which dependencies written by other people you execute alongside your software.
 Make sure they come from reputable sources, open source projects with many maintainers that regularly release new versions and fix issues.
 That will reduce the amount of vulnerability they have, and the time for a new one to be addressed.